rust-embedded/rust-raspberrypi-OS-tutorials/14_exceptions_part2_peripheral_IRQs/README.md

  /// Early init code.
  ///
-@@ -21,8 +21,8 @@
+@@ -21,7 +21,7 @@
  /// - The init calls in this function must appear in the correct order:
- ///     - Caching must be activated before the device drivers.
+ ///     - MMU + Data caching must be activated at the earliest.
+Without it, any atomic operations,
- ///       - Without it, any atomic operations, e.g. the yet-to-be-introduced spinlocks in the device -///         drivers (which currently employ NullLocks instead of spinlocks), will fail to work on -///         the RPi SoCs.
+ ///       e.g. the yet-to-be-introduced spinlocks in the device drivers (which currently employ -///       NullLocks instead of spinlocks), will fail to work (properly) on the RPi SoCs.
-+///         drivers (which currently employ IRQSafeNullLocks instead of spinlocks), will fail to +///         work on the RPi SoCs.
++///       IRQSafeNullLocks instead of spinlocks), will fail to work (properly) on the RPi SoCs.
  #[no_mangle]
  unsafe fn kernel_init() -> ! {
      use driver::interface::DriverManager;
-@@ -42,15 +42,27 @@
+@@ -41,15 +41,27 @@
      bsp::driver::driver_manager().post_device_driver_init();
      // println! is usable from here on.